 The following comments were provided in the final question of the Building Heights survey.
 Any spelling or grammatical errors are the author's and have been retained.
 Where the commenter provided their name, it has been included at right.
 An arbitrary number has been assigned to each comment in order to aid reference to individual comments.
 The number has no significance on the identity of the commenter or the actual text of the comment.
-Likewise, shading of rows is provided to increase legibility.
-The shading of rows has no other significance.
+Likewise, shading of rows is arbitrary and is provided to increase legibility.
 The following comments are provided in random order.